Home Articles What Is Risotto (And How to Make It)

 With just a few ingredients and a bit of patience, you can create a creamy, comforting bowl of risotto that’s perfect for any occasion.

-So why not give risotto a try and see what all the fuss is about?
+So why not give a tasty risotto recipe a try and see what all the fuss is about?
 Once you taste it, you’ll be hooked!

 What Is Risotto?